edmontdants/RNN-LSTM-GRU_Tensorflow-HybridModel-ResidualGRUResNet-Toderici17-CVPR/README.md

 ## Comparing Similarity
-One of our primary metrics for comparing how similar two images are is MS-SSIM.
+One of the primary metrics for comparing how similar two images are is MS-SSIM.

 To generate these metrics on your images you can run: